Jack Suwinski Preview, Player Props: Pirates vs. Cubs

-Jack Suwinski -- .107 average over his past 10 games -- will be in action for the Pittsburgh Pirates versus the Chicago Cubs, with Kyle Hendricks on the hill, on August 25 at 7:05 PM ET.
+The Pittsburgh Pirates, including Jack Suwinski (.172 slugging percentage in past 10 games, including no homers), battle starter Javier Assad and the Chicago Cubs at PNC Park, Saturday at 7:15 PM ET.

-He reached base in his only plate appearance in his last game against the Cubs.
+He had a one-hit performance in his previous game (1-for-4) against the Cubs.

 Jack Suwinski Game Info & Props vs. the Cubs